Control Anything From Anywhere Buy Now

 The relay also has an advanced hysteresis setting, which reduces relay chatter from noisy sensors.
 Hysteresis increases longevity of pumps, valves or what ever you are controlling, because it prevents jitter.
 Most thermostats use this.
 Without it, your heater would turn on and off rapidly; as the temperature barely reached the target point it would turn off the heater, and then turn right back on seconds later as the room cooled.
 The hysteresis is single sided.
 For a better understanding of how hysteresis works in our system see this link: Single Sided Hysteresis.

-What makes the relay hub so powerful, is that you can also activate the relay from any remote sensor on the web.
+What makes the relay hub so powerful, is that you can also activate the relay from any remote sensor on the web or your local network.
 In fact, it doesn't even need to be a sensor, you could for example trigger the relay on abstract data such as a stock quote.
 When the hub reports data back to the server, it also will retrieve data from a URL that you specify.
 The data needs to be in JSON format, and can be a numerical or boolean value.
 You specify a conditional of greater than, less than, inside a range or outside a range, and if the condition is met, the relay will activate.

 When configuring the relay hub, you enter in a URL and path to the JSON field which will trigger the relay.
 To help you figure out the path, we've created an on-line tool called PathGen which will parse a JSON response from any URL, and tell you the path for each value of the JSON.